dinexh/SpeedTypeCli/README.md

 ## Contribution 🤝

-We welcome contributions to make **SpeedTypeCLI** even better!
-Feel free to submit issues or pull requests on [GitHub](https://github.com/yourusername/SpeedTypeCLI).
+We welcome contributions to make **SpeedTypeCli** even better!
+Feel free to submit issues or pull requests on [GitHub](https://github.com/dineshkorukonda/SpeedTypeCli).

 ## License 📜